Available with Spatial Analyst license.

 (3) Zenith_rad = Zenith_deg * pi / 180.0

 The direction of the illumination source, azimuth, is specified in degrees.
 The hillshade formula requires this angle to be in units of radians.
-First, the azimuth angle is changed from its geographic unit (compass direction) to a mathematic unit (right angle).
-Next, the azimuth angle is converted to radians.
+First, change the azimuth angle from its geographic unit (compass direction) to a mathematic unit (right angle).
+Next, convert the azimuth angle to radians.

 Change azimuth angle measure: